 WS clinics can provide medical evaluations by several different specialists during a single 1 - 2 day visit, as well as evaluations by therapists that can often be used to help access services for your child locally.
 There are several Williams syndrome clinics around the United States, and their offerings vary.
 It's important to call and find out exactly what services the clinic nearest you can provide.

 If you can, get a referral from your physician to the clinic you would like to visit.
 This will help you obtain insurance coverage for the visit.
-Anytime you visit either a WS Clinic or your local physicians please tell them about the new ICD-10 diagnostic code for Williams syndrome, and ask them to put it in their records of use on all procedure reports.
+Anytime you visit either a WS Clinic or your local physicians please tell them about the new ICD-10 diagnostic code for Williams syndrome, which is #Q93.82.
+Ask them to put it in their records and use on all procedure reports.
 ICD-10 codes are used primarily by insurance providers but they are also extremely important to the research community.
 Your physicians use of the ICD-10 code specific to Williams syndrome can truly make a difference for future research on Williams syndrome.